KQM-git/TCL/fluff/overworld.md

 - The 1.6 EM buffs didn't increase the reaction damage caused by environmental sources, such as electro crystals.
 - Overworld entities like grass, water, flowers, and crystals have levels, and do damage depending on those levels.
+- Genshin's overworld works under a different set of reaction rules than the players.

 ### Electro Crystals